 If you’re interested in EMS and you’d like to make a career change, you might want to consider EMT training!
 At Unitek EMT, we strive to prepare aspiring Emergency Medical Technicians by providing them with an accelerated EMT program.
 Experts in the EMS field educate our students through a combination of traditional learning, simulation training, and workshop-style classes.

-Our 14-Day Boot Camp2 is currently completed at a facility in Chandler, Arizona.
+Our 14-Day Boot Camp2 is currently completed at a facility in Tempe, Arizona.
 Students can also attend American Heart Association (AHA) CPR courses or a stellar EMT Refresher course.
-Additionally, a BLS course is offered at the Chandler facility as well.
+Additionally, a BLS course is offered at our Tempe facility as well.

 Many aspiring firefighters also seek EMT certification to increase their employment opportunities.
 In fact, some employers will only hire firefighters with EMT training.
 To learn more about this preference, check out one of our firefighter blog posts here.